 Get your config

-Connections involving a Virtual endpoint will contain a cog icon.
+Virtual endpoints that have connections will contain a cog icon.
 When you click on it, you will find the essential part of every VPN connection here - a connection configuration!

 It's a single-use config!